First Coast community gears up to help Carolinas

-JACKSONVILLE, Fla. - Flagler County Fire Rescue is deploying today one Rescue Team and two Strike Team Leaders to Raleigh, North Carolina to assist with hurricane response.

-A crew with the Salvation Army in Jacksonville with join crews from a half-dozen other Florida cities heading to North Carolina ahead of Hurricane Florence.
+JACKSONVILLE, Fla. - A crew with the Salvation Army in Jacksonville joined crews and emergency services from a half-dozen other Florida cities heading to North Carolina ahead of Hurricane Florence.

-Instead of using the disaster canteen, Jacksonville's newest response vehicle -- the Disaster Response Unit -- which is smaller in size and easier to navigate around debris, left Tuesday.
+Instead of using the disaster canteen, the Salvation Army of Jacksonville's newest response vehicle, the Disaster Response Unit, which is smaller in size and easier to navigate around debris, left Tuesday.
 The crew is prepared to help feed people who may be displaced by the storm and assist first responders.

 "The hurricanes we've had in the last year have helped prepare us to know to get ready in advance and to make sure that all the things that we need on this unit are there," said Maj.
 Bert Tanner, area commander.
 "The Salvation Army Northeast Florida stocks it well as we send it up to North Carolina and (are) prepared not only to administer to the physical needs, but emotional and spiritual needs of people in harm's way."

-The Northeast Florida Chapter of the American Red Cross said it is prepared to send from two dozen up to 100 people to help in the Carolinas, depending on the need.
+The Northeast Florida Chapter of the American Red Cross said it is prepared to send 20 people to help in the Carolinas and other affected areas.
+Ten volunteers are leaving from Jacksonville on Wednesday and Thursday.
+One is headed to Georgia, one to Virginia and the rest to North Carolina and South Carolina.

 Dozens of other crews throughout northeast Florida will meet in Charlotte Tuesday at a staging area until they are deployed to the areas in need following the storm.